raunelgarcia/front-end-framework/README.md

 - Application:
     - Description: Should be the name of the web app being tested.
 Application cannot be null and must be provided with valid values for the tests to function correctly.
+- Url:
+    - Description: Specifies the URL of the web app being tested.
+By default, the URL is blank.
+If the URL is not provided, a url will be chosen from the 'webConfiguration.yaml', where Application is the key.
 - Resolution:
     - Possibles values: the possibles values of the environment variable resolution are established in the 'allowedResolution.yaml'.